kashodiya/my-open-webui/README.md

 ### When doing terraform apply: Error: No matching Internet Gateway found
 - You should create Internet gatewat and attach to your VPC (see the instructions above)

-## TODO:
-How to reset password of Open WebUI
-Figure out VPC, should not be checked in